sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you have an unlocked phone, it's really easy.
 You can get a plan with a sim card, pop it in, and walk out of the store Facebooking up a storm.

-We think T-Mobile and AT&T both offer options in this arena.
+T-Mobile and AT&T both offer options in this arena.

 Simple mobile is also very good if you don't care about data speeds.
 They have a fixed price, pay up front, no hidden fees.
 We've never had problems